 Each player gets five lives.
 With each life lost, players get one letter in the word “ghost.”
 The first to spell the word loses.

 Player number one starts with a letter.
 The next must add another letter and try not to make an actual word.
 However, players must be working to create an actual word.

-Ghosts are not out of the game; they can’t play letters but they try to disrupt play by distracting other players.
-And, if someone not a ghost talks to a ghost he or she immediately becomes a ghost.
+Ghosts are not out of the game; they can’t play letters, but they try to disrupt play by distracting other players.
+And, if someone who's not a ghost talks to a ghost, he or she immediately becomes a ghost.

 Two players leave the room and decide on a word that can have several meanings.
 They return and start a conversation that gives clues that throw light on what the word is.

 If a player thinks he’s figured out what the word is, he says, “I strike a light.”

 He whispers the word to one of the two original players.
 If he’s right, he joins them in their conversation.
 If he’s wrong, he has to sit facing the wall until he gets it right.

 Here's a sample conversation for the word bark: